LAHumphreys/ELf64-Linker/Libraries/libIOInterface/README.md

     BinaryWriter writer(file);
    </code></pre>

-Behaviour is analgour to the reader - you may write from strings, pointers to memory or BinaryReader objects.
+Behaviour is analgous to the reader - you may write from strings, pointers to memory or BinaryReader objects.

+The << operator is used to push POD data into the file and advance the position

 Arithmetic repositions the offset, but never change the file reference